 Tips for Planning your Alaska Vacation

-Alaska is home to seventeen of North America’s tallest peaks (including the tallest in North America, Denali), 30,000 square miles of glaciers (an area about the size of Maine), 60% of the country’s total national park lands (including the largest, Wrangell-St. Elias National Park), and a total area bigger than Texas, California, and Montana - combined!
+Alaska is home to seventeen of North America’s tallest peaks (including the tallest in North America, Denali), 30,000 square miles of glaciers, 60% of the country’s total national park lands (including the largest, Wrangell-St. Elias National Park), and a total area bigger than Texas, California, and Montana - combined!
 With all of this greatness, it’s easy to see why planning a trip to Alaska is high on many travelers’ lists, and why it can feel a bit overwhelming.
 The good news is, no matter when or where you go, you are sure to have an incredible Alaska adventure.
 Our insider’s tips will help you get a head start on planning your next Alaska vacation.

 When to Go